cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-7.rst

 ``pip3 install -r requirements.txt``

-This pip3 install may take some time.
 After running the ``pip install`` command, you should see that openai has been installed.
 If not, ask a TA.

 Step 3.
 Make Pupper move in a square
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^